 “Gawd!
 Me talk talk all same simple something na you no can savvy!
 Whassamatter?
 Me think think head belong you too much dumdum na full up shit something no good true!
 All right me all same try one more time yet, na you try savvy good or I’ll bloody well bash your coon head in, ok?”

 The endeavors of the Wise Men who are from foreign countries don’t turn out well on Tiko.
-They give the men cows and bulls to start great herds of cattle on Tiko.
+For example, they give the men cows and bulls to start great herds of cattle.
 But every time someone dies, the new ranchers are expected to hold a great feast and butcher one of the beasts.
 Because on Tiko, you share.
 Of course this concept is completely foreign to Capitalism.
 The running dogs from New Zealand belittle the running dogs from Australia, and visa-versa.
 Savvy Tikongs play them against each other.
 It is sad, infuriating, and hilarious all at once.

 Rating: Five delicious mutton flaps!
 (Mutton flap is a cheap cut from the ribs of the sheep.
 It is very fatty, and very much enjoyed in the South Pacific.)